aselkg/Simple-JS-Calculator/README.md

 ## Directions
 * Clone `https://github.com/aselkg/Simple-JS-Calculator.git`
-* Open Html file to use it
+* Open html file to use it